aws/deep-learning-containers/available_images.md

 # Available Deep Learning Containers Images

+The following table lists the Docker image URLs that will be used by Amazon ECS in task definitions.
+Replace the `<repository-name>` and `<image-tag>` values based on your desired container.

 Once you've selected your desired Deep Learning Containers image, continue with the one of the following:

 -   To run training and inference on Deep Learning Containers for Amazon EC2 using MXNet, PyTorch, TensorFlow, and TensorFlow 2, see [Amazon EC2 Tutorials](https://docs.aws.amazon.com/deep-learning-containers/latest/devguide/deep-learning-containers-ec2.html)